start-ups

 Posted on Updated on

-There are several great points that seem like common sense in hindsight, but are often well out of focus during the “heat of the battle” as you are building your business.
+Several great points seem like common sense in hindsight but are often well out of focus during the “heat of the battle” as you build your business.
 Mr. Culver touches several of them:

 1. The Importance of having the proper Work / Life Balance

 • For me personally, this was one of the toughest aspects of growing my business.
-I was working 100+ hours a week, traveling a minimum of 50% of the time, and was often “not there,” even when I was spending time with my family.
+I worked 100+ hours a week, traveled at least 50% of the time, and was often “not there,” even when spending time with my family.

-• My habits also set the expectations for others on the team, and I later realized that this created some strife at home for them as well.
+• My habits also set the expectations for others on the team, and I later realized that this also created some strife at home for them.

-• The turning point for me was when my youngest daughter, then 4 years old, was telling her twin brother and her older sister that, “Daddy really does love us, he just works all the time so that we can live here and have all of this stuff.”
-It was painful enough to hear that, but was a wake-up call about what is really important in life – people (especially family and friends), not “stuff.”
+• The turning point for me was when my youngest daughter, then 4 years old, told her twin brother and older sister, “Daddy really does love us; he just works all the time so that we can live here and have all of this stuff.”
+It was painful enough to hear that, but it was a wake-up call about what is really important in life – people (especially family and friends), not “stuff.”

 2. The Need to Develop others on your Team

-• From past experiences I understood the need to hire the best people who you could afford – people with complementary skills (not just clones of yourself), and who were better than you in at least one aspect.
-That diversity added value while the similarities made it easier to “get on the same page” quickly.
-From there it was important to understand their goals and work together to on career planning early – something that adds value to both parties.
+• From past experiences, I understood the need to hire the best people you could afford – people with complementary skills (not just clones of yourself) and who were better than you in at least one aspect.
+That diversity added value, while the similarities made it easier to “get on the same page” quickly.
+From there, it was important to understand their goals and work together on career planning early – something that adds value to both parties.

-• One of my goals around developing my team was to have everyone understand the big picture, and then empower them to make good decisions for the business.
+• One of my goals in developing my team was to have everyone understand the big picture and empower them to make good decisions for the business.

 • While most of this occurred, my goal was to have each and every person think and act like owners of the business.
-That level of engagement and accountability only happened with my most senior person, who was also my first hire and actually did own a small part of the company.
+That level of engagement and accountability only happened with my most senior person, who was also my first hire and owned a small part of the company.

 • The following weekend I received a nightly summary email, and on Sunday afternoon received a call telling me that the new system was operational and supporting production with ease.